 - Eschew animal products.
 Plant-based foods tend to cost less than animal-based foods, and tend to have fewer calories and fat too.

 Don’t get me wrong, you can certainly gain weight eating vegan, but if you eat a healthy vegan diet like we are, the weight can just fall off.
 And you can save money at the same time (unless you’ve been subsisting on happy meals or other junk foods).
+Eat food that is healthy and vegan.
+Weight loss happens almost without your trying.
 Talk about a win-win.

 As a 10+ yr vegan, I recently cut out far more processed food, exercise almost every day, ride my bike instead of driving, increased the percentage of my daily calories that come from protein, and have replace most of my beer consumption with gin w/ diet tonic water (diet tonic water is nasty).